CosmicCallisto96/flytbase/README.md

-2=>The add button will add boxes which have a unique number on them 3=>only when the toggle is On ,then only the boxes can be moved 4=>Use W,A,S,D to move the boxes inside the fence
-5=>A delete button is present on the right side which can be used to delete the box 6=>No npm libraries are used in the process except node sass to use scss instead of normal css.
+2=>The add button will add boxes which have a unique number on them 3=>only when the toggle is On ,then only the boxes can be moved 4=>Use W,A,S,D to move the boxes inside the fence 5=>Press the delete button on the keyboard to delete the box 6=>No npm libraries are used in the process except node sass to use scss instead of normal css.
 ```